AI agents now decide.Make sure they pick you.

 Content marketing and authority building become performance channels, not just brand exercises.
 The press mention you publish today is the citation an agent uses to recommend you in 90 days.
 The comparison page you build this quarter is what gets pulled into a Perplexity answer next quarter.
 Top-of-funnel and bottom-of-funnel are merging.

-Why Apps Aren't Going Anywhere
+Why App Stores Aren't Going Anywhere

 How to Position Your App for Agent-Mediated Discovery

-Five moves we're making with every client right now.
+Six moves we're making with every client right now.
 None of them require betting against the app store.
 All of them future-proof you for a world where agents do more of the choosing.

 1. Make your value proposition machine-readable